snehilvj/dmc-docs/docs/scatterchart/scatter.md

 ### Points animation
 By default, the Recharts data animation is disabled.
-To enable and customize the animation, use `scatterProps` to pass properties to the Recharts `Line` component.
+To enable and customize the animation, use `scatterProps` to pass properties to the Recharts `Scatter` component.

 .. exec::docs.scatterchart.scatter_animation